ckorikov/cann-ops-transformer/experimental/select_attention_operators/README.md

         maxblocks (torch.Tensor): Quest metadata with maximum vectors of every key-cache block of shape
                                 [num_meta_blocks, BLOCK_SIZE, N, D] (fp16 or bf16)
-        minblocks (torch.Tensor): Quest metadata with minimum vectors of every key-cache block of shape
+                                important: zeroes must be in place of metadata of non-existing kv blocks minblocks (torch.Tensor): Quest metadata with minimum vectors of every key-cache block of shape
                                 [num_meta_blocks, BLOCK_SIZE, N, D] (fp16 or bf16)
-        metadata_block_tables (torch.Tensor): Metadata block tables of
+                                important: zeroes must be in place of metadata of non-existing kv blocks metadata_block_tables (torch.Tensor): Metadata block tables of
                                             shape [B, MMBPR] (int32)
         seq_lens (torch.Tensor): Sequence length of each request in the batch